aravamudhanAnand/Analyzing-Movie-Reviews-Using-Linear-Regression-Descriptive-Statistics/README.md

-In this project, you'll be working with Jupyter notebook, and analyzing data on movie review scores.
+In this project, analyzed data on movie review scores using linregress, matplotlib and other scipy packages on Jupyter notebook.

 The dataset is stored in the fandango_score_comparison.csv file.
 It contains information on how major movie review services rated movies.